E-mail Tom Lucier at email@example.com with several potential dates that you’re hoping to book. Your first choice may not be available.

 The Waterfront – Windsor borders Detroit (duh).
 But our waterfront is amazing.
 There are trails, parks, a sculpture garden, and a KILLER view of Detroit on our side of the water.
 There are many locations where, one driving down Riverside Drive, can simply pull into a waterfront parking lot and embark along the water for some rest and rejuvenation.

-The Green Bean Cafe – Another amazing cafe where they have a lot of vegetarian-friendly food near the University of Windsor in the west end of Windsor.
+The Green Bean Cafe – Another amazing cafe where they have a lot of vegetarian-friendly food near the University of Windsor in the west end of Windsor, and a new location in downtown Windsor.
 Open mics on Thursdays…and various other events throughout the week.

 Marathon Ethiopian Restaurant – Unbelievably beautiful Ethiopian cuisine!
 Nothing like it even close to Windsor… The option for communal eating, with traditional Ethiopian music (Ethiopian jazz, like Mulatu Astatke) makes it a unique experience for anyone.
 Highly recommended.